Close Menu

 • Hasan Can Soygök, Founder, Remotify

-Joe Rojas, who buys distressed properties in Memphis, also framed it through the lens of product readiness.
+Joe Rojas, who buys distressed properties in Memphis, also framed these fintech IPO lessons through the lens of product readiness.

 “The lesson is that timing your public debut around investor enthusiasm rather than business readiness is a recipe for pain.
 In real estate, I’ve watched developers rush to sell properties before completing renovations because the market was hot, and they always regret it when buyers discover the cracks.
 Private fintechs need to treat an IPO like a finished product, not a fundraising tool, because public market investors are far less forgiving than the venture capital money that got them there.”